Quick overview:

 The new Windows 98 web view conveniently offered a lot of interesting information

 Unfortunately, this view also delayed access times to folders and files, which led to a noticeable loss of speed, especially on slow computers.
-Fortunately, this function can be easily switched off.
+Fortunately, the function can be easily switched off.

 DVD and USB support on board as standard

-But it was not just the software side that had changed a lot: hardware support was also extended to include the universal serial bus (USB), which was very successful thanks to its simple installation, even during operation.
+But it wasn't just the software side that had changed a lot: hardware support was also expanded to include the universal serial bus (USB), which was even very successful during operation thanks to simple installation.

 Microsoft also recognized the coming boom in DVD media at an early stage and added this extension to Windows 98, although it was not used until 1999/2000, when the first films found their way onto the shelves.